DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 Let me tell you that coming out as transgender to the world is terrifying!
 As well as worrying about how the public would perceive me (particularly in the boxing profession), I also had to consider the safety of my family, especially my 3 daughters.
 Fortunately, the reaction was very positive!
 I received so many comments and messages of support – it felt truly incredible.
 Finally, a massive weight I had been carrying all these years had now been lifted.

-At the end of the day we are all human.
-You may not understand what we each go through in life but at least have the decency to respect us a human being.
+At the end of the day, we are all human.
+You may not understand what we each go through in life but at least have the decency to respect us as a human being1

 I first came out to a friend called Tracey, during my first term at college.
 I was 19.
 I’d been building up to it for a few years – dressing ever more outrageously, dying my hair, and wearing makeup.
 But apart from one drunken kiss with a drunken rugby boy, I had no experience at all.
 I’d had some experiences with girls but never with boys.

 Tracey urged me to go to a gay club, so I went to Heaven.
 On my own.
 It was terrifying and exciting in equal measure.
 So many men.
 So many unfamiliar sights and smells.
 I remember the fan dancers with their handlebar mustaches and bandanas – and the overwhelming smell of poppers!

 I had my first homosexual experience shortly afterward and went to my first Pride in 1985 – the one featured in the movie, “Pride”, with the Welsh miners.
 I’d fled Wales nine months before and didn’t appreciate just how important their presence at Pride was.